 Mistakes make man perfect, but why repeat the same when in this digital era you can know what are they and how you can avoid them (until you are making a new one, then you’re an exception).
-Jokes apart, e-commerce is not just your signature thing today, there are millions of sellers online with their own flavours but how you are serving the customers is common and what matters the most.
+Jokes apart, ecommerce is not just your signature thing today, there are millions of sellers online with their own flavors but how you are serving the customers is common and what matters the most.

 Mistakes happen in any business and it may happen that in spite of knowing what and where could go wrong, we fall for it.
-Thanks to the internet today, knowing those common mistakes and correcting them so that they don’t cause harm to the business or staying aware, have become easy.
-Hence, we will discuss today, what are the top 7 common eCommerce business mistakes that you must jot down to not commit them later.
+Thanks to the internet today, knowing those common eCommerce mistakes and correcting them so that they don’t cause harm to the business or staying aware, have become easy.
+Hence, we will discuss today, what are the top 7 common eCommerce mistakes that you must jot down to not commit them later.
 Ready?
 Here are they;

-Mistake #1 – Skipping Market Research
+eCommerce Mistake #1 – Skipping Market Research

 Don’t be in a notion that people buy anything that is available online.
 The market is intelligent and they have options if not you.
 Hence, burying your head into the market study is the first and the foremost thing you must do before getting ready to launch your online business.